ismo-karkkainen/datalackeytools/README.md

 You can use the DatalackeyProcess to actually run datalackey if you want, or if you run the controller under datalackey, then DatalackeyParentProcess.
-See datalackey-fsm for an example of both.
+See datalackey-state for an example of both.

 DatalackeyIO handles reading datalackey process and sending it your commands and data.
 Each command is paired with PatternAction.
 That is a mapping from